Top

 Due to the complexity of these issues, it can be very helpful to seek the guidance and counsel of an Ohio attorney who is experienced with the military aspects of a divorce, dissolution or domestic relations matter.

 This article was written by Akron, Ohio area attorney Jeffrey V. Hawkins of the law firm Slater & Zurz LLP.
-If you live in the northeast Ohio area and wish to schedule a free consultation to discuss your divorce or family law matter, please call 1-800-297-9191 or visit www.dissolutionanddivorce.com.
+If you live in the northeast Ohio area and wish to schedule a consultation to discuss your divorce or family law matter, please call 1-800-297-9191 or visit www.dissolutionanddivorce.com.
 Slater & Zurz LLP has extensive experience with a wide variety of divorce, dissolution and other domestic relations matters, including military divorces.

 For family law matters in the Columbus, Ohio area, please contact or e-mail the Law Offices of William L. Geary Co, L.P.A. or call us at (614) 289-1227